Armenia–Ukraine relations

-Bilateral diplomatic relations exist between Ukraine and Armenia.
-Diplomatic relations were established on December 25, 1991.
+Ukrainian–Armenian relations are bilateral diplomatic relations between Ukraine and Armenia, which were established on 25 December 1991.
+Until then, both were member republics of the Soviet Union.
+Today, the countries are both members of the World Trade Organization, Organization for Security and Co-operation in Europe, the United Nations, and the Eastern Partnership initiative of the EU.
 Currently, Ukraine has the 5th largest Armenian community in the world.
 The Embassy of Armenia in Kyiv opened in 1993.
 The Embassy of Ukraine in Yerevan opened in 1996.
-The current Ambassador of Armenia to Ukraine is Andranik Manukyan.
+The current Ambassador of Armenia to Ukraine is Vladimir Karapetyan.
 The current Ambassador of Ukraine to Armenia is Ivan Khukhta.

 Economic cooperation

-Ukraine exports to Armenia include meat, dairy products, vegetables, and cereals.
-Armenia exports to Ukraine include electrotechnical products, alcoholic beverages, and mineral waters.
+The main principles of economic cooperation between Ukraine and Armenia were outlined in the Treaty of Friendship and Cooperation between Ukraine and Armenia, which entered into force on May 26, 1997.
+Today, Ukraine and Armenia cooperate within the framework of the "Joint Intergovernmental Ukrainian-Armenian Commission on Economic Cooperation".
+Ukrainian exports to Armenia are metallurgical, chemical, agricultural, food goods and equipment, grain crops, alcoholic beverages, buses, and tires.
+Armenian exports to Ukraine electrical products, brandy, juices, tomato paste, mineral waters, cigarettes, and agricultural goods.
 For 9 months in 2015, the trade turnover between the countries amounted to 94.2 million US dollars, while the trade in goods amounted to 76.7 million dollars.

+The turnover of goods between Ukraine and Armenia for January-May 2022 amounted to $33.21 million, decreasing by 27.7%.
+Ukrainian exports to Armenia in the same period amounted to $29.01 million, decreasing by 26.5%.
+Armenian imports to Ukraine in the same period amounted to $4.1 million, decreasing by 46.4%.
+The balance of trade in goods and services for the relevant period in Ukraine is positive, at $24.81 million.

 Cultural ties

-Lviv is home to the Armenian Catholic Church in Ukraine which since "Soviet liberation" of Lviv, its see remains "vacant".
-Since 1997, Lviv also became a center of Ukrainian eparchy (diocese) of the Armenian Apostolic Church (Armenian Church).
+Lviv is home to the Armenian Catholic Church in Ukraine.
+Since the Soviet Union captured Lviv, its see remains "vacant".
+Since 1997, Lviv also became a center of Ukrainian eparchy (diocese) of the Armenian Apostolic Church (Orthodox).

 The city of Armyansk, originally as Ermeni Bazzar, is named after the Crimean Armenian community.